upleveled/system-setup/windows.md

     If your output looks similar to the one above, find out the virtualization option for your specific computer and repeat the steps above to enable it on your computer

-    After enabling virtualization and you still see the error, you may need to enable Hyper-V. To do this, open PowerShell as an administrator and run the following command:
+    After enabling virtualization and you still see an error, you may need to enable Hyper-V. To do this, open PowerShell as an administrator and run the following command:

     ```bash
     Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All